1dv023/syllabus/examination/exam-assignment-1/README.md

 The result shown above is the correct one for the current state of the sites - you can use it to check your solution.

 ## Requirements of your solution
 * The application should be written as an Node.js application in Javascript following the [JavaScript Standard Style](https://standardjs.com/) - You have to install and configure it yourself (and add it to the `package.json`) (your initial repo will be empty).
-The examiner should be able to run `standard` in the console to see that you have no errors **with the command ```npm lint```**.
+The examiner should be able to run `standard` in the console to see that you have no errors **with the command ```npm run lint```**.
 * The only command the examiner should use to run your application after cloning it from GitHub is `npm install` and `npm start` (with the starting URL as a parameter).
 * You should work with GitHub and **do several commits** to show how your solution has been made.
 * You are free to find and use external modules.